-The Nonfiction Writers Intensive (NWI) is a workshop series collaboration between Park University’s Watson Literacy Center and The Little Fig. The NWI’s purpose is to build a collection of career pathway success stories that showcase subjects of cultural, linguistic, ethnic, and gender diversity.
-NWI will help authors craft biographical stories that are noteworthy but have yet to be told.
+The Nonfiction Writers Intensive (NWI) is a workshop series collaboration between Park University’s Watson Literacy Center and The Little Fig. Th Nonfiction Writers Intensive’s purpose is to promote and support the writing of nonfiction picture book biographies that showcase cultural, linguistic, ethnic, or gender diversity.
+The Nonfiction Writers Intensive will help authors craft biographical stories that are noteworthy but have yet to be told.

-The NWI is open to authors worldwide, whether published or not.
-The focus of January 2019’s intensive is to create inspirational picture book biographies that depict diverse stories of entrepreneurship.
+The Nonfiction Writers Intensive is open to authors worldwide, whether published or not.
+The focus of January 2019’s intensive is to create inspirational picture book biographies that depict untold and diverse stories.
 During this 16-week-long intensive each author will be guided along the process from concept to submission-ready manuscript.

-Participants are selected through a juried process, as class size is limited.
-Manuscripts completed through this comprehensive workshop will be reviewed by the Little Fig and the author may be offered a contract for publication in English and the native language of the subject.
+Apply now, as class size is limited to 20 individuals.
+Manuscripts completed through this comprehensive workshop will be reviewed by The Little Fig. Selected authors may be offered a contract for publication in English and the native language of the subject.

 This is an online program that requires participants to have internet access.
 The intensive will be conducted through the applications of Canvas (a learning management system), Zoom (a video communication system), and Slack (a collaboration and chat service).
 Participants will be given all of the appropriate access, instruction, and support for the use of these tools.
 Participants will be required to upload and download documents and faithfully check their emails.